kanannuruyevs/kanannuruyevs/README.md

 ## Projects
 - [My Venn Diagram](https://github.com/kanansnote/My-Venn-Diagram) - the project focuses on a career path exploration, including MBTI Cognitive Functions.
 That was the main cause for returning to programming stuff after 6 months of delay.
 - [My Business Calendar](https://github.com/kanansnote/My-Business-Calendar) - the project is designed to provide a personalized calendar experience.
 Inspired by the idea of creating a business calendar with PowerPoint Slides in accordance of client's specifications working at Upwork.
-- [My Basic Programming Exercises](https://github.com/kanansnote/Basic-Programming-Exercises) - small written projects for learning and exercising in some programming languages, like Python, C++ & Java.
+- [My Basic Programming Exercises](https://github.com/kanansnote/Basic-Programming-Exercises) - small coding projects for learning and exercising in some programming languages, like Python, C++, Java & HTML.
 - My Digital Resume - my personal website with using the Django framework and HTML/CSS.
 The project is still on development and currently postponed in terms of focusing on small projects first, then resuming back to continue the work soon.

 ## Open Source Contributions